MLX Quantization on Apple Silicon

 What This Means

-RAM on MLX eliminates three barriers to deploying large language models on Apple Silicon:
+RAM on MLX removes three barriers to deploying large language models on Apple Silicon:

 No GPU Required